HenrikBengtsson/future.BatchJobs/README.md

 ## Contributions

 This Git repository uses the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model (the [`git flow`](https://github.com/petervanderdoes/gitflow-avh) extension is useful for this).
-The [`develop`](https://github.com/HenrikBengtsson/future.BatchJobs/tree/develop) branch contains the latest contributions and other code that will appear in the next release, and the [`master`](https://github.com/HenrikBengtsson/future.BatchJobs) branch contains the code of the latest release, which is exactly what is currently on [CRAN](https://cran.r-project.org/package=future.BatchJobs).
+The [`develop`](https://github.com/HenrikBengtsson/future.BatchJobs/tree/develop) branch contains the latest contributions and other code that will appear in the next release, and the [`master`](https://github.com/HenrikBengtsson/future.BatchJobs) branch contains the code of the latest release.

 Contributing to this package is easy.
 Just send a [pull request](https://help.github.com/articles/using-pull-requests/).
 When you send your PR, make sure `develop` is the destination branch on the [future.BatchJobs repository](https://github.com/HenrikBengtsson/future.BatchJobs).
 Your PR should pass `R CMD check --as-cran`, which will also be checked by <a href="https://travis-ci.org/HenrikBengtsson/future.BatchJobs">Travis CI</a> and <a href="https://ci.appveyor.com/project/HenrikBengtsson/future-batchjobs">AppVeyor CI</a> when the PR is submitted.